 In our opinion, Autumn is perfect.
 Its actually one of our favourite places to experience Autumn in Europe.
 The trees are a beautiful backdrop to the views, the weather is still warm enough to go outside and yet the visitor numbers are much fewer than in summer, which makes the whole experience much better.

-September/ October is perfect.
+September/ October is beautiful.
 Don't come any later than mid-October as many of the cable cars/ mountain passes in the Dolomites will be closed and not re-opened until April-ish.
 Snow and ice can cause difficulties reaching many of the best things to do in the Dolomites during winter, so while it can be pretty, you may not see everything you want to.
 (Here are some more incredible places to enjoy in Europe in October)